Crafted-Solutions/marbas-databroker/README.md

 curl -u reader:b "https://localhost:7277/api/marbas/Tree/**"
 curl -u reader:b "https://localhost:7277/api/marbas/Role/Current"
 ```

+## Configuration
+Like other ASP.Net applications configuration options are stored in `appsettings.json` and resp. `appsettings.<ASPNETCORE_ENVIRONMENT>.json` files in the working directory.
+Most of the options are a subset of standard .Net settings and should only be changed by experienced developers.
+### Configuration: BrokerProfile
+In this section DB profile is configured, available options are dependent from actual DB backend used - the basis version uses SQLite database.
+- `BrokerProfile:DataSource` - path pointing to the DB file (default is `Data/marbas.sqlite`).
+- `BrokerProfile:Pooling` - if `false` connection pooling is off (default is on).
+### Configuration: Cors
+This section provides CORS options for the exposed API.
+- `Cors:Enabled` - if `true` enables CORS (default is `false`), note that diabling CORS would disable access to the API from any host (domain) other than the same one where the API is running.
+- `Cors:Policies` - list of CORS policies to implement (for the time being only `Default` is actually used).
+- `Cors:Policies:<#>:Name` - use `Default`.
+- `Cors:Policies:<#>:AllowedOrigins` - either `*` (allow any origin) or comma separated list of origins to match the value sent by a client in the `ORIGIN` header, f.i. `http://localhost:5500,https://localhost:5500`.
+If the specified origin has an internationalized domain name (IDN), the punycoded value is used.
+If the origin specifies a default port (e.g. 443 for HTTPS or 80 for HTTP), this will be dropped as part of normalization.
+- `Cors:Policies:<#>:AllowedMethods` - either `*` (all HTTP methods are allowed) or a comma separated list of methods to allow like `GET,POST`.
+Only configure if you know what you are doing.
+- `Cors:Policies:<N>:AllowedHeaders` - use to restrict specific headers browsers are allowed to send to the API.
+Usually you would leave it at `*` (all headers allowed).
+- `Cors:Policies:<#>:AllowCredentials` - should be always `true`.
+### Configuration: StaticFiles
+- `StaticFiles:Enabled` - if `true` files found in the `wwwroot` directory are served to the browser statically.
+It can be used for example to deploy your frontend client application together with the MarBas API.
+### Configuration: Auth
+- In this section authentication methods used by the API can be configured, for details s.
+[Confuguring Authentication](doc/Authentication.md).

 ## Using NuGet Packages
 Packages needed to run databroker are published on https://www.nuget.org (keyword: "CraftedSolutions.MarBas"), for utilization example s. https://github.com/Crafted-Solutions/marbas-databroker-pgsql.